bisignam/processing-animated-3D-rasterizer/README.md

 On top of that the sketch implements what I would call a deformation of the rasterization by cyclically expanding and shrinking the ```z``` value for each cube.
 The expansion/shrinking interval is governed by the variable ```zDepthMod```.

-Feel free to clone this project and experiments with different input images and configuration parameters.
+Feel free to clone this project and experiment with different input images and configuration parameters.
 Happy generative coding!